gretawarren/gretawarren.github.io/_pages/about.md

 * *August 2023:* Our paper on [Group Counterfactual Explanations](https://drive.google.com/file/d/1_N-r6CkkR9JRynhLEiTqctZGQefVxZns/view) was presented at the [IJCAI XAI workshop](https://sites.google.com/view/xai2023/home) in Macao.

-* *March 2023:* I presented our paper, [Categorical and Continuous Features in Counterfactual Explanations of AI Systems](https://dl.acm.org/doi/abs/10.1145/3581641.3584090), at IUI'23 in Warrane/Sydney, Australia!
+* *March 2023:* I presented our paper, [Categorical and Continuous Features in Counterfactual Explanations of AI Systems](https://dl.acm.org/doi/abs/10.1145/3581641.3584090), at IUI'23 in Warrane/Sydney, Australia.